bump-sh/docs/src/_help/specification-support/doc-beta.md

 The `x-beta` property is a boolean.

 Adding or removing this property is a structural change.
-A change on a beta component, can't be breaking.
+A change in a beta component is never identified as a breaking change.

 ## Example usage